About realsamples

 Mission statement

-"With the samples, I like to capture the thing that moves people about the instrument, the emotion it evokes, its beauty." says Nicolay Ketterer, head of realsamples and chief recordist.
+"With the samples, I like to capture the elusive thing that moves people about the instrument, the emotion it evokes, its beauty." says Nicolay Ketterer, head of realsamples.

 "Some sample companies shoot for 'neutral' sounding recordings.
 This is not what I'm after.
-I feel that seemingly 'neutral' audio equipment and recordings mostly sound boring and unrealistic.
-The reality in original instruments is far from being boring."
-A general problem inherent to the system of audio recordings, he contnues.
-"By default, reducing real, 3-dimensional auditory events to stereo systems is anything but neutral.
-By choosing the appropriate equipment, we try to capture the 3-dimensional essence and impact of an instrument."
+I feel that seemingly 'neutral' audio equipment and recordings mostly sound boring and flat.
+The acoustic reality of the instruments is far from boring."
+It's a general problem inherent to audio recordings, he explains.
+"By default, reducing real, 3-dimensional audio events to stereo is anything but neutral.
+By choosing the appropriate equipment, I strive for 3-dimensional essence and impact of an instrument."

 DSC05031bc